cesarvr/blog/content/post/istio.md

 <!--more-->

-After successfully deploying this solution the question now is: *How can we reuse this functionality across all our micro-services ?* One way is to create a re-usable module, but that will require us to go through all the projects adding that specific module, which is hard work (testing, compatibility, etc.). *But what happen if I got services running in C++ and my solution is in Ruby?*  In that case, supporting multiple codebase sounds like a bad idea.
+After successfully deploying this solution the question is: *How can we reuse this functionality across all our micro-services ?* One way is to create a re-usable module, but that will require us to go through all the projects adding that specific module, which is hard work (testing, compatibility, etc.). *But what happen if I got services running in C++ and my solution is in Ruby?*  In that case, supporting multiple codebase sounds like a bad idea.

 # Separating Of Concerns